 Joining our team as a committee member will allow you to broaden your network, gain experience in working within a professional, internationally oriented organization, get the opportunity to meet people from all over the world and, last but not least: have a whole lot of fun!

-Apllications are now closed!
-The Committee Recruitment will start again in February 2020.
-However, if you are interested in applying, you can have a look at our committee descriptions.
+Applications are now open for some of the committees!
+If you are interested in applying, you can have a look at our committee descriptions and then complete the application form.

 Urgent questions, worries or something is not clear?
 Email firstname.lastname@example.org